Popular LLMs

 Model Provider Category Good For Watch Out Download / Access

-GPT-5 Turbo OpenAI Closed frontier Live web data, premium coding and reasoning Highest cost tier; latency for web calls API access (new)
+GPT-5.5 OpenAI Closed frontier Live web data, 1M context, premium coding and reasoning Highest cost tier; latency for web calls API access

-GPT-5 mini OpenAI Closed small Balanced quality/latency for production APIs Not ideal for the hardest reasoning chains API access
+GPT-5.4 OpenAI Closed balanced 1M context, strong coding at lower cost than 5.5 Not ideal for the hardest reasoning chains API access

-Gemini 2.5 Pro Google Closed Reasoning and multimodal enterprise apps Task variance across prompt styles API access
+Gemini 2.5 Pro Google Closed Reasoning and multimodal enterprise apps Being superseded by 3.x series API access

-Gemma 4 12B Instruct Google Open weight balanced Balanced private inference for coding, support, and multi-document workflows Needs careful quantization/runtime setup for 12-16GB VRAM systems Model docs · Weights
+Gemma 4 26B Google Open weight balanced Advanced reasoning on personal hardware; agentic workflows Needs good VRAM; careful quantization for consumer GPUs Model docs · Weights

-Gemma 4 27B Instruct Google Open weight high quality High-quality private reasoning/coding tiers without API lock-in Hardware intensive; best with larger VRAM or multi-GPU setups Model docs · Weights
+Gemma 4 31B Google Open weight high quality Most capable Gemma for private reasoning and coding Hardware intensive; best with 24GB+ VRAM or multi-GPU Model docs · Weights

-Llama 4 Maverick Meta Open MoE multimodal Flagship open-weight reasoning, vision + text pipelines Full MoE serving requires strong infrastructure Download · Scout
+Llama 4 Maverick Meta Open MoE multimodal 17B params, 128 experts (402B total); flagship open-weight reasoning and vision Full MoE serving requires strong infrastructure Download · Scout

-Llama 4.1 Scout Meta Open multimodal efficient Edge inference with 25% faster inference than prior versions Lower ceiling than Maverick; best for volume-optimized deployments Download (new)
+Llama 4 Scout Meta Open multimodal efficient 17B params, 16 experts (109B total); edge inference with vision-text support Lower ceiling than Maverick; best for volume-optimized deployments Download

 Llama 3.1 405B Instruct Meta Open weight Top-end open deployment quality Heavy infrastructure requirements Download · 70B · 8B